Brigham Young University Museum of Peoples and Cultures: Mesoamerica and Central America

 The Museum also has many accessions from Mesoamerica and Central America.
 Four select collections that contain a variety of artifacts from ancient and modern cultures of this region are the Cluff, Barlow, Bowen, and Krenusz Collections.
 The Barlow Collection is specifically from Costa Rica and Nicaragua and contains mostly ancient pottery.
 However, there are other artifacts such as axe heads and projectile points within the collection.
 The Birrell Collection contains ethnographic textiles from Mesoamerica and South America.
 Many of the pieces within this collection are women’s clothing such as skirts, sashes, hair wraps and huipils.
 The collection also contains a variety of woven blankets, rugs, and bags.
-However, it is important to note that the MPC ethnographic textile collection is not limited to Mesoamerica and South America but contains examples from other parts of the world.
+However, the MPC ethnographic textile collection is not limited to Mesoamerica and South America but contains examples from other parts of the world.
 The Bowen Collection contains fine examples of ancient Mesoamerican pottery.
 The Krenusz Collection contains little pottery but has other important pieces like metal axe heads, blades and projectile points.
 The jade figurines and jewelry are also a highlight of this collection.
 Some of the most unusual objects from the Krenusz Collection are the ancient Mexican stamps which display a variety of animal and geometric designs.
 The Cluff Collection contains unusual black pottery which was acquired on an expedition by Benjamin Cluff to the American Southwest and Mesoamerica in the early 20th century.